vocdoni/docs/src/integration/vaas-api.md

 </details>

-### Custom authentication API
+**Custom authentication API**

+---

-#### Get a token for requesting a blind signature
+### Get a token for requesting a blind signature - custom

+This endpoint is conceptually the same as [the one from above](#get-a-token-for-requesting-a-blind-signature).
+The only difference lies on the custom logic that decides whether a `tokenR` is generated or not.

 The blind signature process involves a two step interaction.

 In the first interaction, the voter proves their eligibility.
-If everything is correct, the backend replies with the `tokenR`, which the voter needs to use on the second step.
+If everything is correct, the backend replies with the `tokenR`, which the voter needs to use on [the second step](#request-the-blind-signature-for-the-ephemeral-wallet).

 <details>
 <summary>Example</summary>